Things in the Game Done Changed: Critical reception

-Allmusic editor Dan LeRoy wrote that "despite its title, Things in the Game Done Changed doesn't mark any substantial shift in Hollister's formula: he still favors repetitive tunes rooted in gospel, substituting the ebb and flow of his powerful pipes for catchy hooks and melodies [...]
+AllMusic editor Dan LeRoy wrote that "despite its title, Things in the Game Done Changed doesn't mark any substantial shift in Hollister's formula: he still favors repetitive tunes rooted in gospel, substituting the ebb and flow of his powerful pipes for catchy hooks and melodies [...]
 There's still no hit that would give Hollister the recognition his voice deserves, but he's finally made an album as rock-solid as his singing style."
+LeRoy rated the album three ouf of five stars, Similarly, Mark Anthony Neal, writing for PopMatters, concluded that the album was unlikely to deliver Hollister a commercial breakthrough, emphasizing that he "has never really been about the hits but continuing to uplift the tradition."